-At first, the choice for split screen is unclear.
-Once the film changes its focus to one of the workers – an old, raggedy bearded fella, Europeans would label a redneck all too quickly – it’s clear the technique is applied not only for maximum immersion, but to place the individual within a broader context and environment.
-Yet when the film leaves the distribution plant to follow our protagonist, christened Edie “Bear” Lopez, on his round to deliver the newspaper from his ramshackle pickup truck, the split screen technique is revealed to be an apparatus for the filmmaker’s humanism.
+At first, the choice for a split screen is unclear.
+Once the film changes its focus to one of the workers–an old, raggedy bearded fella, Europeans would label a redneck all too quickly–it’s clear the technique is applied not only for maximum immersion but to place the individual within a broader context and environment.
+Yet when the film leaves the distribution plant to follow our protagonist, christened Edie “Bear” Lopez, on his round to deliver the newspaper from his ramshackle pickup truck, the split-screen technique is revealed to be an apparatus for the filmmaker’s humanism.
 The method amplifies different perspectives, which feels all the more urgent given the workers and their labour largely go unnoticed by society.
 Additionally, by prioritising the collective workforce over the individual in the first part of the film, the second part gains a moving quality.
-Sure, Edie “Bear” Lopez and his trembling chihuahua are a pair of loveable misfits working the grind and the respectful manner in which Lucas’ follows them around communicates a social engagement.
-Concurrently, it elicits a certain inquisitiveness with the audience: What about the lives of the other faces we saw in the warehouse?
+Sure, Edie “Bear” Lopez and his trembling chihuahua are a pair of loveable misfits working the grind, and the respectful manner in which Lucas follows them around communicates a social engagement.
+Concurrently, it elicits a certain inquisitiveness in the audience: What about the lives of the other faces we saw in the warehouse?
 The final title card declares Bear hasn’t missed a day of work for twenty-one years.
 Stuck in a capitalist carrousel, we know his homecoming doesn’t suggest an end, but a temporary repose before heading back to work.

-Alberto Valverde and Rafael Cueto, CinemaAttic’s programmers, reinforce this idea of gloomy circularity by following up Lucas’ documentary with Pablo Polledri’s audience-friendly animation film ‘Loop’ (2021).
+Alberto Valverde and Rafael Cueto, CinemaAttic’s programmers, reinforce this idea of gloomy circularity by following up Lucas’ documentary with Pablo Polledri’s audience-friendly animation film Loop (2021).
 Its conceit is simple: Polledri dishes up a collection of zany vignettes frozen in endless repetition.
-Cars are forever spinning on a highway shaped as a lemniscate, a carpenter and a blacksmith are working their tools synchronically, fascist-like police march in step.
+Cars are forever spinning on a highway shaped like a lemniscate, a carpenter and a blacksmith are working their tools synchronically, and fascist-like police march in step.
 Mutating into a pulsing techno beat, it becomes a rhythmic nightmare of uniformity, all observed from afar by a faceless totalitarian overlord.
 Until a young woman decides to break the mould and hits the brakes to pick up a male hitchhiker.
 Something unexpected blossoms between the couple, not to the liking of the maleficent despot.
-In the ensuing chase the fleeing sweethearts derange the oppressive society.
+In the ensuing chase, the fleeing sweethearts derange the oppressive society.
 It is uncertain whether the lovers can escape this pastel-coloured dystopia, though Polledri seems to suggest love is the one thing that can help humanity rise above the systems in place.
-There is always hope on the horizon: an affirmation that rings loud and clear in both the third and fourth film of the programme, in which Brazilian filmmakers Leonardo Martinelli (‘Neon Phantom’) and Nina Kopko (‘Lunch Break’) transcend Polledri’s somewhat naïve idea of romantic love as a means to fight the powers, to move towards the formation of a class consciousness.
+There is always hope on the horizon: an affirmation that rings loud and clear in both the third and fourth films of the programme, in which Brazilian filmmakers Leonardo Martinelli (Neon Phantom) and Nina Kopko (Lunch Break) transcend Polledri’s somewhat naïve idea of romantic love as a means to fight the powers, to move towards the formation of a class consciousness.